• Skip to primary navigation

 To highlight the coffee flavor even more, make coffee butter.
 This is simply melted butter that's infused with coffee.

-Once you melt the butter, add whole coffee or espresso beans and allow it to steep for at least 15 minutes or longer.
+Once you melt the butter, add whole coffee or espresso beans and allow it to steep for at least 15 minutes or longer, whatever your personal preference.
 Strain the coffee beans out of the butter and discard.
 Then, allow the coffee to solidify in the fridge so it's perfectly spreadable on your baked muffins.

 This step is optional, but I highly recommend it!